 Applicants normally require a relevant Honours degree (2.2 or above) in a related discipline (for example childhood studies, education, psychology, sociology, mental health), or its equivalent.
-Applicants unsure as to the suitability of their qualifications should contact the admissions tutor.
-Applicants who do not have an undergraduate degree, must have significant relevant work experience.
-In these cases the admissions tutor will assess the appropriateness of this experience in relation to the programme.
+Applications are considered for candidates with significant relevant work experience.
 Applicants may also be asked to attend an interview.
 Applicants will be required to undergo a Disclosure and Barring Service (DBS) Check (previously known as a Criminal Records Bureau, or CRB, Check) or a Swansea University accepted equivalent for international students.
 English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.

 Months of entry